dvdmtw98/notes/My Vault/Software Engineering/DevOps/Docker/Building Docker Image/Docker File.md

 ENV <key>=<value>
 ````

-Environment Variables can be optimally set which can then be used later on in the docker file.
-They can be accessed in the container after the image is built as well.
+Environment Variables can be optionally set which can be used later on in the docker file  They can be accessed and modified in the container after the image is built
+ENV can be created without the `=` signal as well

 ```docker
 ARG <key>=<value>